ferrous-systems/embedded-trainings/advanced/README.md

 1. Initialize and configure the UARTE peripheral
 2. Send a fixed number of bytes
 3. Receive a fixed number of bytes, blocking until reception is complete
-4. Receive a maximim number of bytes in a given amount of time, returning when all bytes have been received, or the full time has elapsed
+4. Receive a maximum number of bytes in a given amount of time, returning when all bytes have been received, or the full time has elapsed

 As a stretch goal, students may begin sending binary serialized and encoded data over the interface, and may begin controlling their radio operation via the serial interface.